flowr-analysis/vscode-dev-flowr-sample/README.md

 ### Example Use-Cases

-This codespace contains some randomly selected R files under [`./sample-files`](./sample-files/) you can use to play around - or use your own R files!
+This sample contains some randomly selected R files under [`./sample-files`](./sample-files/) you can use to play around - or use your own R files!
 We have only modified these files to contain a meta-informational comment at the top, pointing to the full record.

 1. Reviewing and comprehending existing R scripts